croessner/nauthilus-website/docs/lua-api/http-response.md

 ---
 title: HTTP response
-description: HTTP response functions for setting headers from Lua
+description: HTTP response functions for setting headers, status and body from Lua
 keywords: [Lua]
 sidebar_position: 6
 ---
 # HTTP response

-The `nauthilus_http_response` module allows Lua code to set or modify HTTP response headers for requests handled through Nauthilus HTTP contexts.
-This is useful, for example, to signal frontends (like Keycloak) to apply additional protection measures (e.g., CAPTCHA).
+The `nauthilus_http_response` module allows Lua code to set or modify HTTP response headers, set the HTTP status code, and write the raw response body.
+This is useful, for example, to signal frontends (like Keycloak) to apply additional protection measures (e.g., CAPTCHA), return specific HTTP statuses from custom hooks, or serve non-JSON content directly from Lua.

 Availability: since Nauthilus 1.8.5.
+Status and body writing support added in 1.9.0.

 ```lua
 dynamic_loader("nauthilus_http_response")